 Payment of premium can also be accepted in Euros or US Dollars and some policies can be charged to you in these currencies.
-Where you choose to pay in Euros or US Dollars and the policy is charged in Sterling an administration charge of up to £100 may be charged to cover the costs associated with the transaction and you will be advised the exact charge at the time of the request.
-The currency exchange rate used will be the RBS online rate applicable on the day that your remittance is received by us.
+Where you choose to pay in Euros or US Dollars and the policy is charged in Sterling an administration charge will be charged to cover the costs associated with the transaction and you will be advised of the exact charge at the time of the request.
+The currency exchange rate used will be the Lloyds Bank online rate applicable on the day that your remittance is received by us.

 When you ask us to obtain quotations for personal insurance products, you should be aware that some of the insurers we approach will carry out personal credit checks as part of the underwriting process.
 This means they will review information held by a credit reference agency.
 Whilst a record of the search will be added to your credit record, we are advised this will not have any detrimental effect on your credit rating or history.